-The Master of Studies in Entrepreneurship is a two-year part-time programme, structured in a way that allows students to absorb and apply the entrepreneurship knowledge while continuing to build or grow a business.
+The Master of Studies in Entrepreneurship at Cambridge Judge Business School is a two-year, part-time programme.
+It allows students to absorb and apply the entrepreneurship knowledge while continuing to build or grow a business.

 This is achieved through the combination of online and in-person delivery of the learning material.

 Most of the learning material is provided through our online learning platform.
 This flexible virtual learning environment (VLE) supports face-to-face teaching, facilitates online discussions between students, and holds all the learning resources for the various courses.

 During the two-year part-time master’s programme, there are four residential weeks in Cambridge.
 The purpose of these one-week residentials is to give students the networking opportunity to meet each other to interact, exchange ideas and build valuable connections for the future.

 Due to the effects of the COVID-19 pandemic and government guidance, we have had to make some changes to the programme in order to mitigate against risks to health and to give you the best possible academic experience in the circumstances.

 We will continue to monitor and respond to the changing public health situation.
 Teaching on the MSt in Entrepreneurship during the residential weeks will be delivered by a blend of in-person and online teaching, and we will adapt our timetables, teaching methods, course content and locations for delivery of teaching to achieve this.